yugu1996/iDOVE/README.md

 # iDOVE

 iDOVE is an R package that implements the methods described in Lin et al. (2021) for estimating potentially waning vaccine efficacy against SARS-CoV-2 infection.
-The use of the software is documented in the file “Vignette”, and a user guide is provided in “Manual”.
+The use of the software is documented in the file “iDOVE_vignette.pdf”, and a user guide is provided in “iDOVE-manual.pdf”.

 Reference